jrihon/thesis/README.md

 ## My PhD thesis

+DISCLAIMER : This thesis version has specifically been formatted for printing the thesis booklets!
+Go to the main branch for the `A4` formatted version.

 All formatting has been personally designed and coded in the `typst` language.
 This thesis employs [multi-bibs](https://github.com/jrihon/multi-bibs), a library I wrote to support multiple bibliographies using the `typst` language.